snodgrass23/base12/README.md

 "One codebase tracked in version control, many deploys."

-Base12 uses only version control-based deployments.
+Base12 uses git-based deployments exclusively.

 ### 2. Dependencies

 "Explicitly declare and isolate dependencies."

 Base12 uses `npm install` both locally and in deploys to manage dependencies.
+Manage your dependencies in `package.json`.

 ### 3. Config

 "Store config in the environment."

 Base12 uses the untracked .env.js file to manage environment config.
-Once tooling is better supported on hosts, it will likely move to environment variables as well.
+Once tooling is better supported on hosts, it will likely move to environment variables.

 ### 4. Backing services